Get notified of page updates

 (type of kinase inhibitor)

-Unresectable or melanoma Combined with Braftovi (encorafenib), for the treatment of patients with unresectable or melanoma BRAF V600E or V600K tumor mutation
+Unresectable or melanoma Combined with Braftovi (encorafenib), for the treatment of people with unresectable or melanoma BRAF V600E or V600K tumor mutation

 Tafinlar